Common Questions

 Accommodation

 Our lodges en route are farmhouse-style bed and breakfasts.
-Each one is unique and homely with lovely en suite bathrooms and crisp white sheets.
+Each one is unique and homely with lovely private bathrooms and crisp white sheets.
 Shampoo, soap and towels are provided in all our venues.

 A swimming pool awaits weary hikers each day.